CodsXBlastin/PortableCraftingMenu/README.md

 2. Place the .phar file inside your Server's Directory for Plugins (Reffered to as /plugins/).
 3. Reload/Restart your server.
 4. Enjoy!
+## Usage
+After doing the Steps in "How to Install" all you need to do is type '/craft' and You're Ready to Go!

 ## Extra Stuff
 This plugin __**DOESN'T**__ support spoons/varients of PocketMine.
 Support for such are few and far between.